“All serverless developers should use FunctionShield as part of every new function they develop” (Yan Cui, Principal Developer, DAZN)

 FunctionShield uses a proprietary behavioral-based runtime protection engine, which enforces the behavior that you define.
 FunctionShield lives in and around the serverless language runtime.
 All you have to do is import the library into your code.
 No function wrapping required.
 FunctionShield doesn't wrap your code, or perform any kind of monkey-patching.

-Below is a sample code snippet, demonstrating how to use FunctionShield in your AWS Lambda function:
+Below is a sample code snippet, demonstrating how to use FunctionShield:

-At the moment, FunctionShield is offered with Node.js, Python and Java support for AWS Lambda.
+At the moment, FunctionShield is offered with the following runtimes support:

-FunctionShield logs are sent directly to your function's AWS CloudWatch log group.
+FunctionShield logs are sent directly to your function's AWS CloudWatch log group or Google cloud logs.
 Here are a few sample logs, demonstrating the log format you should expect:

 If you want to test FunctionShield, we have prepared two code snippets, which you can use to force triggers: